amotl/amotl/README.md

 ### Things from my own pen and contributions to other projects

+Receiving contributions to any of them makes me happy.
+Enjoy!

 #### Data acquisition
 - [Kotori] - A flexible data historian based on InfluxDB, Grafana, MQTT and more.
 - [Terkin] - A datalogger for MicroPython and CPython.